jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-29-upstream-productivity.md

 A second observation is that the people who do get meaningful stuff never use similar productivity systems, if they use anything that deserves this label at all.

-Taken together this makes it crystal clear that better productivity systems are not the answer you are looking for.
+Taken together this makes it crystal clear that better productivity systems are not the answer I'm looking for.

 Productivity is just yet another instance where people overcomplicate to profit.